Elephantine papyri and ostraca: Jewish temple at Elephantine

 The Jews had their own temple to Yahweh which functioned alongside that of the Egyptian god Khnum.
 Along with Yahweh, other deities – ʿAnat Betel and Asham Bethel – seem to have been worshiped by these Jews, evincing polytheistic beliefs.
+Other scholars argue that these theonyms are merely hypostases of Yahweh, and dispute the idea that the Elephantine Jews were polytheists.

 Excavation work done in 1967 revealed the remains of the Jewish colony centered on a small temple.

-The "Petition to Bagoas" (Sayce-Cowley collection) is a letter written in 407 BCE to Bagoas, the Persian governor of Judea, appealing for assistance in rebuilding the Jewish temple in Elephantine, which had recently been badly damaged by an anti-Jewish rampage on the part of a segment of the Elephantine community.
+The "Petition to Bagoas" (Sayce-Cowley collection) is a letter written in 407 BCE to Bagoas, the Persian governor of Judea, appealing for assistance in rebuilding the Jewish temple in Elephantine, which had recently been damaged by an anti-Semitic segment of the Elephantine community.

 In the course of this appeal, the Jewish inhabitants of Elephantine speak of the antiquity of the damaged temple:

-Now our forefathers built this temple in the fortress of Elephantine back in the days of the kingdom of Egypt, and when Cambyses came to Egypt he found it built.
-They (the Persians) knocked down all the temples of the gods of Egypt, but no one did any damage to this temple.